 Members should notify EBD within 30 days of termination by submitting an Election Form and a Spousal Affidavit if they are continuing coverage for a Spouse from the active health plan coverage.
 Coverage will be effective the first of the month following the date on the Election Form.
-The Election Form can be accessed online at https://www.dfa.arkansas.gov/images/uploads/arBenefits/RetireeElection ChangeForm.pdf.
+The Election Form can be accessed online at Retiree-Election-form.pdf (ar.gov).